Sa-YoorHeadley/JS-Only-Searchbar/README.md

   <h1>JS Only Searchbar</h1>

   <p>
-    Simple JavaScript app that calls the Harry Potter API and filters the results.
+    JavaScript app that calls the Harry Potter API and filters the results using a search bar.
   </p>

 <!-- Badges -->